Flatland Cavalry: Formation

 The roots for the formation of Flatland Cavalry were first laid when Cleto Cordero and Jason Albers began playing at local venues while rooming together at Midland College.
 The two had been jamming together since junior high but it was not until they moved to Lubbock in 2012 that the band began to take shape.
 It was here, while studying at Texas Tech University, that the duo met Laura Jane at a house party.
 Jonathan Saenz and Reid Dillon joined the rest in 2014 and the band's lineup was complete.

 Cordero himself began playing the guitar at age 14 and wrote his first song by the time he was 17 years old for Lee High School's Rebel Lee Court Awards Ceremony.
 He writes most of the band's songs apart from playing the role of lead guitarist and singer with Jason Albers on drums, Jonathan Saenz on bass, Reid Dillon on guitar and Wesley Hall on fiddle.
 Hall took the place of Laura Jane when she parted ways with the band in 2018.

+Career

+The band released its first EP, Come May, in 2015, gathering funds for its production via a crowdfunding platform.
+The band reached its goal of $5,000 in eight days.

+After the release of their first album, Humble Folks, journalists compared Flatland Cavalry to the likes of the Turnpike Troubadours, complimenting the band for its blend of youthful country, folk, Americana and rock.
+Humble Folks peaked at number 38 on the Billboard Top Country Albums chart and number 17 on the Americana/Folk Albums chart.

+In 2018, Laura Jane left the band and was replaced by Wesley Hall on fiddle.
+With the new lineup in place, the quintet released their second album, Homeland Insecurity, in 2019; three years after the release of their debut.
+In the time that lapsed between the two, the band toured extensively.
+As the band's primary songwriter, Cordero also penned lyrics for Homeland Insecurity.
+The album was well-received and praised for its distinctive sound.